 Most people require physical therapy for 8-12 months after a knee surgery.
 This recovery process can be a significant challenge for those who do not have health care insurance or have limited access to health care because of the cost or where they live.

-In my previous posts we examined how fear and pain (Part 1, time and availability of equipment (Part 2), and motivation and enjoyment (Part 3) influence our ability to do our physical therapy exercises after knee surgery.
+In my previous posts we examined how fear and pain (Part 1, time and availability of equipment (Part 2), and motivation and enjoyment (Part 3) influence our ability to do our physical therapy exercises after knee or hip surgery.

 Lack of Health Insurance